 Employees are free to turn down a workplace pension, as long as they opt out within one month of being enrolled.
 If this happens, you'll need to deduct the first pension contribution from the employee's earnings and make the refund within one month of receiving the opt-out notice (or on your first payday following this one-month period).
 Employees who leave the scheme can opt back in later if they wish.

 Note that it's illegal to encourage employees to opt out of a workplace pension.
 Employers aren't obliged to contribute to another scheme, however, should an employee decide to open his or her pension elsewhere.

 Responsibilities to other staff

 Writing in the Guardian, Claudia Cahalane explains: "Employees who earn less than £10,000 can still ask to be enrolled in the firm's pension scheme, and employers must comply.
-But they do not have to contribute if the staff member earns less than £5,824 — although, again, they can choose to do so."
+But they do not have to contribute if the staff member earns less than £5,824 [the lower limit at the time of writing] — although, again, they can choose to do so."